UWC2-PYTHON/ProgrammingInPython/source/modules/Documentation.rst

         # apply soap to each sponge
         worker.apply_soap(sponge)

-Note: Nothing special about Python here -- basic good programing practice.
+Note: There is nothing special about Python here.
+This is just a basic good programming practice.
 Note that you will need a lot fewer comments if you choose your names well!

 Docstrings
 ----------